SAMBA: South Asian & Middle Eastern women Being Active

 Supported by…

-SAMBA is supported by an intervention grant from the Western Australian Health Promotion Foundation (Healthway).
+SAMBA was supported by an intervention grant from the Western Australian Health Promotion Foundation (Healthway).